This page contains information on emergencies, electricity and gas meter readings, electric and gas meters and how to switch energy supplier.

 If you have a power cut, call:

-You will be put through to your local electricity network operator who manage the cables, wires and substations that bring the electricity into homes and businesses in your area.
+You will be put through to your local electricity network operator who manages the cables, wires and substations that bring the electricity into homes and businesses in your area.
 You can also contact your network operator directly by phone, their website or use the National Grid to find our your local network operator's phone number.

 105 is a free service for people in England, Scotland and Wales, and you can call the number from most landlines and mobile phones.
 It doesn't matter who you choose to buy your electricity from - anyone can call 105.

-You can also call 105 if you spot damage to electricity power lines and substations that could put you, or someone else, in danger.
+You can also call 105 if you spot damage to electrical power lines and substations that could put you, or someone else, in danger.
 If there's a serious immediate risk, call the emergency services too.